Monday, 8 June 2026

 Feature film in Malta

-In August 2021 I flew to Malta to help Peter Sant with his new feature film Background Sound.
+In August 2021 I flew to Malta to help Peter Sant with his new feature film ZAFZIFA.
 My task was to work along side the Director, who was also DoP for the shoot, as essentially Gaffer but with some camera duties also.
 Shooting on an ARRI SR2 using 16mm film (50D and 500T) with a strong tungsten hard light aesthetic (2K open face).
 Unfortunately I don't currently have my Nikon DSLR pictures but here are some iPhone pics of the trip (no production pictures just yet I'm afraid).

 Journey snack at Liverpool Street train station